atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 In this opportunity, we are happy to announce that we aim to be releasing in June 2024 the 1.0.0 release, providing our users and community a first stable version.
 This will be a major breakthrough for us, the result of a long term commitment with this next generation protocol that is gaining adoption and popularity across a wide range of users, spanning from roboticists to the automotive industry.

-What’s next:
+Happy Hacking,

-// TODO
+– The Zenoh Team

-Please, feel free to reach out to us on our [Discord server](https://discord.com/invite/vSDSpqnbkm)!
+P.S.
+You can reach us out on Zenoh’s [Discord server](https://discord.com/invite/vSDSpqnbkm)!

 ![Guitar](../../img/20231003-blog-zenoh-dragonite/zenoh-on-fire.gif)